ubc-library-rc/IntroR/index.md

 nav_order: 1
 ---

+# Welcome to Intro to R and RStudio (beginner)

 R is popular for many applications including data visualization and statistical analysis.
 This beginner orientation is suitable for people with little or no R experience.
 It will help you decide whether R is the right tool for your data analysis needs and introduce R terminology using the RStudio interface.
-See the UBC library Research Commons [event calendar](https://researchcommons.library.ubc.ca/events/) for related workshops on medium and advanced topics.
+See the UBC library Research Commons [event calendar](https://researchcommons.library.ubc.ca/events/) for related workshops on intermediate and advanced topics.

 Participants are expected to have installed the latest versions of R and RStudio on their computers before the workshop:
 Install R from [https://cran.rstudio.com/](https://cran.rstudio.com/)